Light-shining-through-wall cavity setups for probing ALPs

-where $\vec{E}_s(\vec{x},t)$ is a signal solenoidal electric field that is resonantly enhanced by the ALP in the receiver.
+In the steady regime the averaged signal power can be expressed in the following form, where $\vec{E}_s(\vec{x},t)$ is a signal solenoidal electric field that is resonantly enhanced by the ALP in the receiver.
 It is important to note that Eq.~(\ref{Signal_Power}) implies $\langle |\vec{E}(\vec{x},t)|^2 \rangle_t = \langle |\vec{B}(\vec{x},t)|^2 \rangle_t$ (see e.~g.~Ref.~\cite{Berlin:2021txa} and references therein for detail).
 We imply that time averaging of the squared magnitude results in the replacement $\langle ... \rangle_t \to 1/2$~\cite{Bogorad:2019pbu}.
 We note that this approach provides the same result as the power spectral density calculation~\cite{Gao:2020anb,Berlin:2019ahk} for the narrow signal bandwidth limit.

 We estimate sensitivity numerically as maximum output in the receiver cavity that is given by the Dicke radiometer equation,